kay2730/ESG-Hack/README.md

 jpmc.pdf: Similar to "barclays.pdf," this PDF file contains ESG data or reports specific to JPMorgan Chase.

-requirements.txt: This file lists the Python packages and their versions required for your project.
-It's commonly used for specifying dependencies when setting up the project environment.
+requirements.txt: This file lists the Python packages and their versions required for the project. used for specifying dependencies when setting up the project environment.

 score.py: This Python script is related to ESG score prediction model.
 It  contains code for training, fine-tuning, or using the model to predict ESG scores based on the provided data.